SamStudio8/samstudio8.github.io.off/about.md

 ---
 layout: page
-title: About
+title: "Hello!
+I'm Sam Nicholls."
 ---

-# Hello!
-I'm Sam Nicholls.

 A twenty-four year old Computational Biology PhD student at Aberystwyth University.
 Previously a first class Computer Science and Statistics graduate, during the study for which I spent a year out with the Numerical Algorithms Group and Wellcome Trust Sanger Institute.